awslabs/aws-virtual-application-management/docs/installationOverview.md

 * Create an S3 bucket with versioning enabled.
 This is required by CodePipeline.
 * Upload the VAM solution zip to this bucket.

----
-**NOTE**

-Create the S3 bucket in the same region where VAM will ultimately be deployed.
+> **Note:** Create the S3 bucket in the same region where VAM will ultimately be deployed.
 For example, if VAM should primarily run in us-west-2 for cost purposes, then the S3 bucket should live there also.

----

 ### Step 3: Creating a CloudFormation stack